 In response to the Financial Reporting Council's (FRC) position paper on how it will support amendments to the UK Corporate Governance Code, risk leaders at affected companies are considering what the changes will mean for their organisation, as well as actions they will need to take in order to comply with the new code.

 We are helping our members to prepare for these changes by gathering insights and facilitating collaboration opportunities.
-During virtual-one-to-ones, small workshops and collaborative group discussions, members have shared the key actions their organisations are taking ahead of the code changes:
+During virtual-one-to-ones, small workshops and collaborative group discussions, members have shared the key actions their organisations are taking ahead of the code changes (as of September 2023):

 Members agree that: